pypa/distlib/docs/internals.rst

   :pep:`386` in `this section
   <http://www.python.org/dev/peps/pep-0386/#setuptools>`_ -- it's perhaps the
-  most widely used Python version scheme, but since it tries to be very lexible and work with a wide range of conventions, it ends up allowing a very chaotic mess of version conventions in the Python community as a whole.
+  most widely used Python version scheme, but since it tries to be very flexible and work with a wide range of conventions, it ends up allowing a very chaotic mess of version conventions in the Python community as a whole.

 * The proposed versioning scheme described in :pep:`386`, in `this section